 In considering the Agenda, the Council noted all other agenda items as listed in the Provisional Agenda would be undertaken during the 14-18 September 1998 sessions.
 The Chairman noted there were intersessional activities that the Council needed to address, and suggested two new agenda items (X.2 and 3 under Other Matters).
-The modified agenda was accordingly adopted (see Agenda II in Part D, this volume).
+The modified agenda was accordingly adopted (see Appendix V).

-The Council was informed by the Assistant Executive Secretary that U. N. Wijkström, Chief Fishery Development Planning Service, FAO, was invited as an observer to present an update on the forthcoming "FAO Consultation on the Management of Fishery Capacity, Shark Fisheries and Incidental Catch of Seabirds in Longline Fisheries" of 26-30 October 1998.
+The Council was informed by the Assistance Executive Secretary that U. N. Wijkström, Chief Fishery Development Planning Service, FAO, was invited as an observer to present an update on the forthcoming "FAO Consultation on the Management of Fishery Capacity, Shark Fisheries and Incidental Catch of Seabirds in Longline Fisheries" of 26-30 October 1998.